lsevero/clj-maxima/README.md

 Maxima does not directly eval code in Maxima syntax, it always convert to its lisp list syntax, for example the maxima expression `x*sin(a*x)` is evaluated to `((MAXIMA::MTIMES MAXIMA::SIMP) MAXIMA::$X ((MAXIMA::%SIN MAXIMA::SIMP) ((MAXIMA::MTIMES MAXIMA::SIMP) MAXIMA::$A MAXIMA::$X)))` in lisp.
 It is perfectly fine to use this lisp syntax in this library along with Common Lisp interop, but things can become ugly pretty quickly.
 I recommend to use Maxima code with Maxima syntax, and just use the Lisp syntax when needed.
+If you need to build maxima expressions programmatically try using `mexpr`.

 To use maxima syntax use the `meval` function.